Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Save $2.50 for every $100 you spend when you travel overseas or shop online with international retailers.

-When you’re travelling internationally, you may be subject to a fee on every credit card purchase you make.
-The foreign transaction fee increases the cost of using your credit card on international travel without providing any extra benefits.
-Using a no foreign transaction fee credit card can eliminate the extra fees you pay on international transactions and save you hundreds of dollars in unnecessary fees.In this guide, you’ll learn what a no foreign transaction fee is and why it’s important to use one, how to compare no foreign transaction fee credit cards, and get answers to common questions about no foreign transaction fee credit cards.
+When you’re travelling internationally or shopping online with overseas retailers, you may be subject to a fee on every credit card purchase you make.
+Known as a foreign transaction fee, this fee increases the cost of using your credit card on international purchases without providing any extra benefits.
+But using a no foreign transaction fee credit card can eliminate this extra fee and save you hundreds of dollars in the long run.

 Compare cards with no foreign transaction fees

 - Compare cards with no foreign transaction fees